 São Paulo is one the worst cities on Earth for you to own a car.
 It’s expensive and you will spend most of your day stuck in traffic jams.
 Over the last few years, we have witnessed an increase in the amount of bicyclists and bicycle culture in general.
 Even the most important avenue has a fantastic bike lane now.

 If you don’t own a bike, you can rent one from one of the 10 stations along the Avenida Paulista and enjoy the 3km each way.

 We hope you enjoyed reading about São Paulo.
 If this was enough for you to make up your mind and travel to the biggest city in South America, please drop us a message.

 I’m from there and I can recommend the best neighborhoods to stay in and some other stuff to see.
 It is an amazing city that will blow your mind, everything – EVERYTHING – is 24/7!
 You can find Chinese food at 5am on a Tuesday; or go to the movies after midnight; or find a club to go at 10am.
 Opportunities are endless.

 You’ll love it!

 Going Local is a series of interviews that we are doing with people that live and enjoy the cities they live in.
-You can read more interviews filled with tips here.
-And if you want to be featured here, let us know!
+You can read more interviews filled with tips here!
 And if you want to be featured here, this link will tell you how.